minetest/minetest/CONTRIBUTING.md

 5. Once you are happy with your changes, submit a pull request.
      - Open the [pull-request form](https://github.com/minetest/minetest/pull/new/master).
      - Add a description explaining what you've done (or if it's a work-in-progress - what you need to do).
+     - The commits should be easy to overview.
+Consider squashing similar commits or splitting unrelated commits to a different pull request.

 ### A pull-request is considered merge-able when: